What time zone does the Amtrak cancellation policy adhere to? That’s what Sonia Thacher and her mom want to know.

 In your case though, I felt confident that we could retrieve your money.

-When your mother made the call to cancel the trip and request a refund she was certain that she was complying with the terms of your policy, which said that the deadline was noon on the last business day before the trip begins.
+When your mother made the call to cancel the trip and request a refund she was certain that she was complying with the Amtrak cancellation policy.
+It said that the deadline was noon on the last business day before the trip begins.

-However, upon closer look at the policy it clearly identifies noon Eastern time as the cancellation deadline.
+However, upon closer look at the Amtrak cancellation policy, it clearly identifies noon Eastern time as the cancellation deadline.

-In fact, it notes that you are considered a “no-show” if you fail to cancel by noon Eastern time on the last business day before the trip begins.
+In fact, the Amtrak cancellation policy notes that you are considered a “no-show” if you fail to cancel by noon Eastern time on the last business day before the trip begins.
 If you are marked as a no-show there is no cancellation benefit, and the cost of the trip is forfeited.